openvmp/openvmp/docs/Roadmap.md

   - Support for Oculus Quest 2
     - render from PC
     - render from cloud

+## ROS2 ecosystem features

+- Extensions for RViz interactive markers
+  - to display play/pause symbols for each joint (in the center of the same plane where the other markers are displayed now) to be used for pausing movement routines or for engaging/disengaging joint brakes

 ![ROS/ROS2 index package for OpenVMP module: Roadmap](https://www.google-analytics.com/collect?v=1&tid=UA-242596187-2&cid=555&aip=1&t=event&ec=github&ea=md&dp=%2FRoadmap.md&dt=OpenVMP%20Documentation)